Olympic Outdoors

-North Olympic Library System, Port Angeles Main Library | Feb 28-May 31
+North Olympic Library System, Port Angeles Main Library | June 20 - August 30, 2025

 Hidden Worlds- Solo Exhibit with Jennifer Angus

-April 25th- July 6th, 2025
+Port Angeles Fine Arts Center | April 25th- July 6th, 2025

 An immersive exhibition by Madison-based artist Jennifer Angus that transforms the Port Angeles Fine Arts Center into a living tapestry of nature, using preserved insect specimens to create intricate patterns that dance across the walls.
 Through her art, she reveals both the delicate beauty and the fragility of our ecosystem, offering a thoughtful reflection on our relations with the natural world.